-The department, like the university as a whole, combines two models: the liberal arts college, strongly committed to undergraduate education, and the research institution, dedicated to the creation of new knowledge.
-Small class sizes and the opportunity for individualized instruction mean that students have contact with a distinguished research faculty.
-We offer students a bachelor of arts degree, as well as a masters and a doctoral degree.
+The department, like the university as a whole, combines two models—the liberal arts college, with a strong commitment to undergraduate education, and the research institution, dedicated to the creation of new knowledge.
+We seek to integrate these two models to the benefit of undergraduates, graduate students, and the academic community at large.
+We offer students a Bachelor of Arts degree, as well as a master’s and a doctoral degree.
 In addition, the Lehigh history department offers both undergraduate and graduate students a concentration in public history, designed to provide the skills to make history accessible to the public in settings like museums, historical societies, and other non-profit institutions.

 The study of history contributes to the goals of a liberal arts education by enabling students to gain a deep appreciation of the diversity of human experience over time.
 Small class sizes and the opportunity for individualized instruction mean that students have contact with a distinguished research faculty.
 The Department of History encourages students to actively participate in historical inquiry, whether in freshman seminars or graduate-level community-based learning.
 Faculty in the Lehigh University’s Department of History balance four missions:

 - To provide a range of service courses for all undergraduates in order that they may fulfill requirements and pursue personal interests;

 - To offer graduate students programs at both the MA and PhD level; and

 - To contribute new knowledge through research in our fields